-Absences will be excused based on verified contact with the parent or guardian, as well as by a written explanation for the following reasons:
+Absences will be excused on the basis of verified contact with the parent or guardian, as well as by a written explanation for the following reasons:

-- 1. Personal illness of the student. - 2.
-Medical and dental examination and /or treatment of the student when such appointments cannot be scheduled other than during school hours. - 3.
-Student participation in school-sponsored activities taking place during school hours. - 4.
-Death in the immediate family. - 5.
-Reasons of extenuating circumstances to be judged by the principal.
+- 1. Personal illness of the student. - Medical and dental examination and /or treatment of the student when such appointments cannot be scheduled other than during the school hours. - 3.
+Student participation in school sponsored activities taking place during school hours. - 4.
+Death in the immediate family.

+5. Reasons of extenuating circumstances to be judged by the principal.